Media & Publications

 The project aimed to develop new diversity perspectives and strategies for social inclusion among the partner organisations and to build the capacity of young immigrants from diverse backgrounds in diversity and project management.

 Diversify!- CER project

-On Wednesday 11th May, the Diversity in Creative Industries project (CER project) hosted it’s second Diversify! event in Malmö, Sweden.
+In 2016, the Diversity in Creative Industries project (CER project) hosted it’s second Diversify! event in Malmö, Sweden.
 CER project works to promote diversity within the creative industries and the event brought together young creative professionals, artists, musicians, policy makers and leading figures in the cultural sphere.